grafana/agent/docs/sources/flow/concepts/clustering.md

 port numbers on as many nodes as possible to simplify the deployment process.

-Finally, the first node that is used to bootstrap a new cluster (also known as the "seed node") can either omit specifying the flag that specifies peers to join or can try to connect to itself.
+Finally, the first node that is used to bootstrap a new cluster (also known as the "seed node") can either omit the flag that specifies peers to join or can try to connect to itself.

 ## Deploy clustering using the Helm chart

 The easiest way to deploy agent clustering is by making use of our [Helm chart][].

-The following `values.yaml` file deploys an agent StatefulSet for metrics collection.
+The following `values.yaml` file deploys anStatefulSet for metrics collection.
 It makes use of a [headless service][] to retrieve the IPs of the agent pods for the `--cluster.join-addresses` argument, as well as an HPA for autoscaling.